zominy/ioc-scanner-project/README.md

 ## 🚀 Project Overview

-The IOC Scanner Project is a Python-based tool designed to scan directories for files that match known Indicators of Compromise (IOCs) based on SHA256 hashes.
-This helps security analysts and researchers quickly identify potentially malicious files within large data sets or file systems.
+The IOC Scanner Project is a Python-based security tool designed to efficiently scan directories for files matching known Indicators of Compromise (IOCs) via SHA256 hashes.
+This solution empowers security analysts and researchers to quickly identify potentially malicious files across large datasets or file systems, improving threat detection workflows.

 ---

 ## 🔍 What It Does

-- Loads IOC hashes from a CSV file.
+- Load IOC hashes from standardised CSV files.

-- Recursively scans a specified folder.
+- Recursively traverse directories and subdirectories for comprehensive scanning.

-- Calculates SHA256 hashes of each file efficiently using memory-friendly chunking.
+- Compute SHA256 hashes for files using memory-efficient chunked reads.

-- Compares file hashes against known IOC hashes.
+- Compare computed hashes against the IOC set for rapid detection.

-- Generates detailed reports in TXT or CSV formats listing matched files.
+- Generate clear, customisable reports in TXT or CSV formats, detailing all matched files.

 ---